 • psychoses of various types.

-There are other types of hypersomnia predominantly of a neurological nature - idiopathic hypersomnia, Kleine-Levin syndrome.
+There are other types of hypersomnia, predominantly of a neurological nature - idiopathic hypersomnia, Kleine-Levin syndrome.

 How to get rid of drowsiness

-You should also review your diet to include natural sources of vitamins and minerals, such as fresh vegetables and fruits, as well as products that stimulate the production of endorphins, such as chocolate.
+You should also review your diet to include natural sources of vitamins and minerals, such as fresh vegetables and fruits, as well as foods that stimulate the production of endorphins, such as chocolate.
 Natural drinks such as green tea also have an excellent refreshing effect.

-The main causes of chronic fatigue
+Main causes of chronic fatigue

 Causes of fatigue and drowsiness How to get rid of the problem